Getting a confirmation code from a URL

 To pass the ID and the secret key in the Authorization header, encode the <client_id>:<client_secret> string using the base64 method.

-If Yandex OAuth receives the Authorization header, the client_id and client_secret parameters in the request body are ignored.
+If Yandex OAuth receives the Authorization header, while the client_id and client_secret parameters in the request body are ignored.

 Response format